Summary

 Explanation

-Working from the inside out, we use the DATEDIF function to calculate how many complete years are between the the original anniversary date and the "as of" date, where the as of date is any date after the anniversary date:
+Working from the inside out, we use the DATEDIF function to calculate how many complete years are between the original anniversary date and the "as of" date, where the as of date is any date after the anniversary date:

 DATEDIF(B5,C5,"y")

-Note: in this case, we are arbitrarily fixing the as of date as June 1, 2017 in all examples.
+Note: in this case, we are arbitrarily fixing the "as of" date as June 1, 2017 in all examples.

 Because we are interested in the *next* anniversary date, we add 1 to the DATEDIF result, then multiply by 12 to convert to years to months.